Jacques Jordaens: The Calling of Peter

 Look, look!

-By looking at the centre of the composition, you ‘ll quickly notice that the two main characters are literally standing in full light.
+By looking at the centre of the composition, you ‘ll quickly notice that the two main characters are literally standing in the spotlight.
 Jesus, ‘the Light of the world’, is completely in the limelight, whereas Peter has only his bare chest accentuated.

-The key to understanding a lot of Baroque art is to think of it as ‘a theatre play’.
+The main key to understanding a lot of Baroque art is to think of it as ‘a classical theatre play’.

-Location: the whole scene takes place on the Sea of Galilee (but we see real Flemish fishermen with their typical powerful heads).
+At a single location: the whole scene takes place at the Sea of Galilee (but we see real Flemish fishermen with their typical powerful heads).

-The man who is kneeling on the left, and especially the seated figure on the right, who is drying a sock over a fire, are two repoussoir figures.
-The seated man is the actor with whom the audience is invited to identify.
+The man kneeling on the left, and especially the seated figure on the right, drying a sock over a fire, are both placed in front (called repoussoir figures).
+The seated man is the actor with whom the audience is invited to identify themselves.
 It helps that both are portrayed ‘ad vivum’, in plain English ‘from life’.

 Look at him first, then, together with him, watch the Peter-Jesus duo through his eyes.
 Now look at the Lord Jesus and his apostle and draw an imaginary line between their gazes.